When Life Gives You Lemonade, Make Digital Transformation

-Powered by digital experiences, bots and AI, Lemonade is a whole different animal from the old-school insurance companies.
-Now consumers in Germany can get contents and liability insurance instantly, anytime, on any channel, file claims in real-time, and get paid in seconds.
+Powered by digital experiences, bots, and AI, Lemonade is a whole different animal from the old-school insurance companies.
+Now consumers in Germany can get content and liability insurance instantly, anytime, on any channel, file claims in real-time, and get paid in seconds.

-With the local European upstarts such as Friday and Wefox quickly gaining popularity, German consumers are embracing digital insurers.
+With the local European upstarts such as Friday and Wefox quickly gaining popularity, German consumers embrace digital insurers.
 Indeed, from a customer point of view, it is a welcome departure from the slow-paced experiences of yesteryear.
 How will the incumbents respond?

-Compared to other industries, insurers have been slow to fully embrace the call for digital transformation.
+Compared to other industries, insurers have been slow to embrace the call for digital transformation fully.
 For a while, insurance remained sheltered from the perfect digital storm by regulation, product complexity, and formidable balance sheets.

 Lemonade’s entry into the European market means that the insurance industry is no longer impregnable.
 Moreover, it means that more disruptors are on their way.